-7.2.6.2 Application (Swiss)
+7.2.7.2 Application (Swiss)

-If a player is disqualified during Swiss rounds while their match is still ongoing, that player should also receive a Game Loss for all games within that match that have yet to complete.
+If a player is disqualified during Swiss rounds while their match is still ongoing, that player should also receive a Match Loss for their current match that has yet to complete.
 The disqualification is then applied.